garrettEledui/tic-tac-toe/README.md

 ### `npm install`

 This app uses MUI.
 I apologize for the heavy weight library.
-It will be a beefing npm install but it was a library with wihch I was already pretty familar
+It will be a beefing npm install but it was a library with which I was already pretty familar

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).